Clari3D logo

 function rollback (?Transaction $transaction, mixed reasons): bool;

-* @param transaction: the transaction or NULL,
+* @param transaction the transaction or NULL,

 * @return boolean.